Costanera Tower (Gran Torre Costanera) in Santiago, Chile

 You can help by visiting protected parks, paying entrance fees, hiring local guides, visiting local communities and traditional ranches, and sharing the stories of the indigenous people and their land.

-When you visit local communities and hire local guides, you empower people to use their lands in a sustainable way to create income and opportunities.
+When you visit local communities and hire local guides, you empower people to use their lands sustainably, creating income and opportunities.
 Listening to their stories and learning about their culture and traditions is a unique, enriching experience that cannot be replicated.

 In a country with a broad range of cultures, it’s important to treat everyone with respect during your visit.
 Always greet people politely and don’t take their photograph without their permission.

-Enrich your holiday by learning about the country from the locals, and honour the indigenous population by trekking with local guides or participating in traditional events.
+Enrich your vacation by learning about the country from the locals, and honor the indigenous population by trekking with local guides or participating in traditional events.

 Spanish is the official language of Chile, with around 95% of Chileans speaking Spanish as their first language.

-Known as Chilean Spanish, this Spanish dialect is similar to Andalusian Spanish and can be difficult for speakers of Castilian Spanish (Spanish dialect originating in Spain) to understand, due to varying pronunciation and local slang.
+Known as Chilean Spanish, this Spanish dialect is similar to Andalusian Spanish.
+It can be difficult for speakers of Castilian Spanish (Spanish dialect originating in Spain) to understand, due to varying pronunciation and local slang.

-Chile also has a small number of native languages spoken around the country, although at least seven languages have gone extinct and more are in danger of extinction.
-The most common native language is Mapudungun, spoken by 114,000 of the 1,700,000 Mapuche living in the southern regions of Chile.
+Chile also has a small number of native languages, although at least seven have gone extinct, and more are in danger of extinction.
+The most common native language is Mapudungun, spoken by 114,000 of the 1,700,000 Mapuche living in Chile's southern regions.

-Chilean Quechua is spoken by 8,200 people in the far northeast high plains and is very similar to South Bolivian Quechua, while Rapa Nui is the Polynesian language of Easter Island, spoken by 3,200 Chileans living on Easter Island and 200 people on the mainland.
+Chilean Quechua is spoken by 8,200 people in the far northeast high plains and is very similar to South Bolivian Quechua.
+At the same time, Rapa Nui is the Polynesian language of Easter Island, spoken by 3,200 Chileans living on Easter Island and 200 people on the mainland.

-While many Chileans can speak or understand English, you may find it useful to learn a few Spanish phrases before you go.
-Learning even just a few words can help to build a rapport with the local and lead to some wonderful cultural interactions.
+While many Chileans can speak or understand English, you may find it helpful to learn a few Spanish phrases before you go.
+Learning even just a few words can help build rapport with locals and lead to wonderful cultural interactions.

-Here are few Spanish phrases to get you started:
+Here are a few Spanish phrases to get you started:

 Hello - Hola Welcome - Bienvenidas Good morning - Buenos días Good afternoon - Buenas tardes Good evening - Buenas noches Cómo estás? - How are you? (informal; used with friends and family) Cómo está usted? - How are you? (formal; used with strangers or seniors) I am fine - Estoy bien Nice to meet you - Mucho gusto I need help - Necesito ayuda I do not understand - Yo no comprendo Thank you - Gracias Excuse me - Perdón Sorry - Lo siento Please - Por favor Goodbye - Adiós See you later - Hasta luego Cheers! - Salud!

-Wayfairer is proud to partner with a range of luxury hotels and lodges who share our responsible travel values.
+Wayfairer is proud to partner with a range of luxury hotels and lodges for your stay in Chile that share our responsible travel values.

-You’ll stay in properties which prioritise sustainability by using locally-sourced materials and produce, hiring local staff, conducting ethical wildlife activities and operating conservation and community initiatives.
+You’ll stay in properties which prioritize sustainability by using locally-sourced materials and produce, hiring local staff, conducting ethical wildlife activities, and operating conservation and community initiatives.

 You can get a glimpse of traditional Rapa Nui culture at Hangaroa Eco Village & Spa on Easter Island (Rapa Nui), a beautiful eco-retreat with a design inspired by the Orongo ceremonial village and the natural materials found around the island.